stianStensli/Routing-Problem-Genetic-Algorithm/README.md

-## MDVRP solved by Genetic Algorithm
+## MDVRP solved by a Genetic Algorithm

 ### MDVRP
 The Multiple Depots Vehicle Routing Problem (MDVRP) describes the vehicle scheduling challenge for a transportation company.
 The transportation company has